Modern Slavery Compliance Statement

 Modern slavery is a crime and a violation of human rights.
 It takes various forms, including slavery, servitude, compulsory labour and human trafficking for exploitation and can have a significant adverse impact on individuals, families and communities across the world.

-Longhurst Group heads a group of entities undertaking a range of community and social activities, including housing, regeneration, community development and Care and Support services.
-We operate in more than 45 local authority areas across the Midlands and East of England, we own and manage over 23,000 homes.
+Longhurst Group undertakes a range of community and social activities, including housing, regeneration, community development and Care and Support services.
+We operate in more than 50 local authority areas across the Midlands and East of England, we own and manage over 23,000 homes.
 We are a charitable Housing Association registered as a community benefit society and registered with the Regulator of Social Housing.
 We employ almost 1,300 staff, 10 office bases and over 80 care and support locations.
-Our annual turnover is £145.6m.
+Our annual turnover is £153.8m.

-As a supplier of services to individuals and communities we recognise slavery and human trafficking as a potential risk.
+As a supplier of services to individuals and communities, we recognise slavery and human trafficking as a potential risk.
 In addition to our Modern Slavery policy, we also seek to address this risk through the Group’s related policies:

 How we manage the risks

-Employees are required to avoid any activity that might lead to, or suggest, a breach of this Policy.
-Employees will be encouraged to raise concerns about any issue or suspicion of modern slavery in any parts of our organisation or supply chains at the earliest possible stage.
+Colleagues are required to avoid any activity that might lead to, or suggest, a breach of this policy.
+Colleagues will be encouraged to raise concerns about any issue or suspicion of modern slavery in any parts of our organisation or supply chains at the earliest possible stage.

 Training and awareness